 Although not a vegetarian, I occasionally like to eat vegetarian food.
 I love to experiment with different variations of curry, including this spinach and roasted cauliflower curry which is entirely of my own creation.
 It’s easy to make and totally delicious.
+It is also suitable for vegetarians, vegans, and those following a dairy-free diet.
 Here is a simple recipe for spinach and roasted cauliflower curry.

 Ingredients for Spinach and Roasted Cauliflower Curry

 - 1 head of cauliflower

 - 1 onion

 - 2-inch piece of ginger